New Peel and Stick Subway Tile Backsplash

 Tip 1:

-You don’t need construction experience to install a peel and stick backsplash, but you do need a perfectionistic eye for detail.
+You don’t need construction experience to install a peel-and-stick backsplash, but you do need a perfectionistic eye for detail.
 A few times we laid the tile along the wall and the faux-grout line looked too thick.

 Thankfully the tile sheet can be removed and adjusted for the first 24 hours.
 If you do need to make adjustments, do it right away so it doesn’t mess up the overall tile pattern.